Return to School FAQs

 What measures do you have in place to ensure that as much social distancing as possible is in place?

-For the return to school in September, it is accepted that young children cannot maintain social distancing and that this is also likely to be detrimental to their wellbeing and development.
+It is accepted that young children cannot maintain social distancing and that this is also likely to be detrimental to their wellbeing and development.
 To mitigate risk we have the following measures in place:

 - Additional hand washing